lexman/tuttle/doc/tutorial_errors.md

 So we have the figures in a tabular file that gnuplot can understand.

+# Export to spreadsheet

+We all have this coworker interested in the data we're processing. *So I've heard you're counting the characters in The Three Musketeers...
+Would you mind sending me the files so that I could make my own graph in my spreadsheet ?*

+Well, it requires no work to mail him the characters_count.dat file.
+But in fact his favorite spreadsheet software can't open it : strings should be quoted, and columns needs to be separated by a comma instead of a tabulation...
+And you must not omit windows new lines !

+A simple line of awk does the trick :

+    file://characters_count.csv <- file://characters_count.dat
+        awk '{print "\""$1"\","$2"\r"}' characters_count.dat > characters_count.csv

+After we've run the workflow, we get exactly what we expected :

+    968,"Athos"^M
+    587,"Porthos"^M
+    523,"Aramis"^M
+    367,"D'Artagnan"^M

+Now we can commit our work and mail him the new file !

+Adding the generation of this file in our *workflow* (and committing) will prove very usefull for updates, as you will see later.

 # TODO : generate report again

 It's time to take a look at the report.
 Open the file [`tuttle_report.html`](http://abonnasseau.github.io/tuttle/doc/tutorial_assets/count_musketeers/tuttle_report.html) at the lexman of the workspace : you can see